churc/data-structures/Final Assignment 1/README.md

+<p>Note that the map markers are not showing.
+The MongoDB query does run - see c9/ AqueryMongo.js / homework1 https://ide.c9.io/churc/homework1 and in https://github.com/churc/data-structures/FinalAssignment1 <br>
+The 10 Manhattan zones have the correct number of meetings.<br>
+8 of the 10 zone files have lat long and are in the MongoDB<br></p>
 <H3> Cleaning meeting information for Manhattan zones 1 - 10, storing with geocodes in MongoDB (NoSQL) and querying the database</H3>
 <H5> Connect MongoDB query output to Google Maps API to show upcoming meetings in local area</H5>